ApexRMS/stsim-cbmcfs3/docs/index.md

 For more information on **stsimcbmcfs3**, including a Quickstart Tutorial, see the [Getting Started](https://apexrms.github.io/stsimcbmcfs3/getting_started.html) page.

+## Templates

+**CBM-CFS3 Example**: Library containing example inputs and outputs for the stsimcbmcfs3 SyncroSim package.
+**CBM-CFS3 CONUS**: Library containing the 29 forest types required to run forest carbon simulations for CONUS.

 ## Links

 Browse source code at <a href="https://github.com/ApexRMS/stsimcbmcfs3/" target="_blank">https://github.com/ApexRMS/stsimcbmcfs3/</a>